Athena SWAN: Ireland

 In 2015 the Charter entered Irish higher education.
-It is supported by the Athena SWAN National Committee which has representatives from higher education institutes, Advance HE, the Higher Education Authority, Irish research agencies, the Irish Universities Association and the Technological Higher Education Association.
-As of April 2024, there was a total of 131 award holders, 119 of these were Bronze Awards and the remainder were Silver.
+In Ireland, the charter is supported by the Higher Education Authority through its Centre of Excellence for Equality, Diversity and Inclusion, and by an Athena Swan National Committee with representatives from higher education institutions, Advance HE, Irish research agencies, the Irish Universities Association and the Technological Higher Education Association.

+The 2021 Athena Swan Ireland charter framework supports higher education institutions, academic departments and professional units in gender equality work and evidence-based equality work across the equality grounds set out in Irish legislation.
+As of the April 2025 assessment round, there were 148 Athena Swan Ireland award holders, comprising 120 Bronze awards and 28 Silver awards.

 Influence

 Despite being in its nascent stage, research into the effects of the Charter on the careers of women indicates a positive impact on gender diversity among both managerial leaders and non-managerial academics, as well as female research leaders.
 The latter is attributed to the introduction of Athena SWAN research funding incentives, which promote research and leadership opportunities for women.
-However, it is important to note that these improvements are not ubiquitous across all academic disciplines, and Charter-induced interventions may take some time to produce tangible results, as the influence of diversity charters follows a trajectory of maturity.
+These improvements are not ubiquitous across all academic disciplines, and Charter-induced interventions may take some time to produce tangible results, as the influence of diversity charters follows a trajectory of maturity.